• Skip to primary navigation

 Are Bigger Brokerages Better?

-BlackRock is the country’s largest brokerage firm with over $10 trillion in assets under management.
+BlackRock is the country’s largest brokerage firm specifically assets under management - having $14.04 trillion in assets under management at the end of 2025.
 BlackRock is famous for its iShares funds (also called SPDR funds) which are some of the lowest-cost ETFs available on the market.
 Robo Advisors rely heavily on BlackRock funds due to the quality of index tracking and the company's low costs.

 While you can buy iShares through most brokerage companies, BlackRock also allows you to open retirement accounts, brokerage accounts, and 529 accounts.
 It supports a range of investment options with commission-free trades and low costs on ETFs and mutual funds.